-Higgs boson in the SM decays dominantly to various hadronic final states with a total branching fraction of more than 80%.
-That provides a new source for QCD studies at CEPC Higgs factory, especially with the unique color-neutral digluon state.
-Table.
-1.3 summarizes the estimated number of events for different hadronic decay modes of the Higgs boson, assuming the tagged Z boson decaying into electrons or muons and an integrated luminosity of 5 fb-1 and $\sqrt{s} = 250 \,\text{GeV}$.
-The traditional hadronic event shapes, e.g., thrust distribution, can be well measured due to the high statistics.
-At lepton colliders one can reconstruct the kinematics fully and then boost all final states back to rest frame of the Higgs boson.
-On theory side those distributions can be calculated with high precision by QCD resummation matched with fixed-order results.
-There exist uncertainties from non-perturbative QCD effects like from model of hadronizations which are usually estimated by MC event generators.
-Left plot of Fig. 1.37 shows the normalized distribution of the variable thrust for several different hadronic decay channels of the Higgs boson, including $q\bar{q}, q\bar{q}, b\bar{b}$, and $W(q\bar{q})W^(q\bar{q})$ [444].
-The distribution peaks at $\tau \sim 0.02$ for light-quark decay channel.
+for different hadronic decay modes of the Higgs boson; the table assumes that the tagged Z boson decays into electrons or muons, and it takes $\mathcal{L} \sim \text{fb}^{-1}$ and $\sqrt{s} = 250 \text{ GeV}$.

+At CEPC the traditional hadronic event shapes, e.g., thrust distribution, can be well measured due to the high statistics.
+At a lepton collider one can reconstruct the kinematics fully and then boost all final states back to the rest frame of the decaying Higgs boson.
+On the theory side those distributions can be calculated with high precision by QCD resummation matched with fixed-order results.
+There exist uncertainties from nonperturbative QCD effects, e.g. hadronization modeling, which are usually estimated by Monte Carlo event generators.
+The left panel of Fig. 1.40 shows the normalized distribution of the variable thrust for several different hadronic decay channels of the Higgs boson, including gg, $q\bar{q}$, $b\bar{b}$, and $W(q\bar{q})W^(q\bar{q})$ [454].
+The distribution peaks at $\tau \sim 0.02$ for the light-quark decay channel.
 The peak shifts to $\tau \sim 0.05$ for the gluon channel, corresponding to a scaling of roughly C_A/C_F .
 The distribution is much broader for the gluon case due to the stronger QCD radiation.
 The distribution for the $b\bar{b}$ channel is very close to the $q\bar{q}$ case, except at very small τ , where the mass and hadronization effects become important.
-For the WW^ channel there exist already four quarks at leading order and the distribution is concentrated in the large- τ region.
+For the WW^ channel there already exist four quarks at leading order and the distribution is concentrated in the large- τ region.

-Different shapes of the thrust distribution from diquark and digluon final states motivates the idea of using global event shapes to probe the Yukawa couplings of light quarks [444], namely strange, up and down quarks.
+Different shapes of the thrust distribution from diquark and digluon final states motivates the idea of using global event shapes to probe the Yukawa couplings of light quarks [454], namely strange, up and down quarks.
 The provided discrimination can largely reduce background due to Higgs boson decays into two gluons while backgrounds from Higgs boson decays into heavy quarks can be suppressed with the usual heavy-flavor tagging algorithms.
-It is of great challenging to probe the light-quark Yukawa couplings due to their smallness since the projected number of events with full luminosity of CEPC is only 14 as shown in Table.
+It is a great challenge to probe the light-quark Yukawa couplings since they are very small and the expected number of events with CEPC's full luminosity is only 14 as shown in Tab.
 1.3.
-The expected exclusion limits on decay branching ratios of Higgs boson to light quarks are shown in the right plot of Fig. 1.37, indicated by intersections with the vertical line and normalized to the branching ratio to digluon.
+The expected exclusion limits on decay branching ratios of Higgs boson to light quarks are shown in the right plot of Fig. 1.40, indicated by intersections with the vertical line and normalized to the branching ratio to digluon.
 The results can be translated into an upper limit of 0.48% on the decay branching ratios or 5 times of its value in standard model for Yukawa coupling of strange quark.